A Distributionally Robust Optimisation Approach to Fair Credit Scoring: Methods

-Here, \(\Pi(\mathbb{Q}_1,\mathbb{Q}_2)\) is the set of all joint distributions \(\mathbb{Q}_1,\mathbb{Q}_2\), and \( (\mathbf{z}_1,\mathbf{z}_2)\) are vectors in \(\mathbb{R}^m\) with marginal distributions \(\mathbb{Q}_1,\mathbb{Q}_2\), respectively. $c$ is the ground metric (our measure of distance between observations); in the standard case, this will be the 2-norm, i.e.\@ \(c(\mathbf{z}_1,\mathbf{z}_2)=||\mathbf{z}_1-\mathbf{z}_2||_2\).
-Note that the ground metric measures the distance between observations.
-In contrast, the Wasserstein distance is the minimal expected cost of "transporting" the observations of one distribution to another, given the ground metric (or transport cost).
-It is worth mentioning that this metric comes accompanied by an optimal transport plan that, while it is of no use for this application, is often used to address the specific points that may differ most between two distributions.
+Here, \(\Pi(\mathbb{Q}_1,\mathbb{Q}_2)\) denotes the set of all joint distributions whose marginals are \(\mathbb{Q}_1\) and \(\mathbb{Q}_2\), and $c(\cdot\,,\cdot)$ is the ground metric, i.e.\@ our measure of distance between any pair of coupled points; for example, choosing the 2-norm yields Euclidean distance.
+Note that whereas the ground metric measures distance between points, the Wasserstein distance is the minimal expected cost of ``transporting" the observations of one distribution to another, given that ground metric .
+It is worth mentioning that this measure is accompanied by an optimal transport plan that may reveal the regions where two distributions differ most.

-In this paper, as we are dealing with fairness, we introduce to the ground metric an additional variable $s$ for the sensitive attribute; this is a vector of size $n$, with values 1 for the observations that belong to the protected group and 0 for the non-protected group. e.g.\@, in the case of potential age discrimination towards young applicants, ones will be assigned to those younger than the chosen age threshold, while zeros will denote those above.
-As we are interested in the distribution of the application data \(\mathbf{X}\), the default labels $\mathbf{y}$ and sensitive attribute $\mathbf{s}$, we will use the ground metric used by \citet{taskesen2020distributionally}.
-This ground metric measures the distance between observations as the norm of the difference between the features and a weighted sum of the absolute difference between the sensitive and the target attributes.
+To make our distributionally robust approach fairness-aware, we incorporate both the sensitive attribute $S$ and the outcome $Y$ into the observation space over which the Wasserstein distance \eqref{wasserstein_distance} is measured.
+Each point is thus represented as $(\mathbf{x},s,y)$, with the ground metric defined over this extended space, and $\hat{\mathbb{P}}_n$ now redefined to denote its empirical distribution.
+Specifically, we will employ {\citeauthor{taskesen2020distributionally}}'s (\citeyear{taskesen2020distributionally}) ground metric, also used by \citet{wang2024wasserstein}, which measures the distance between such points as the sum of the norm of the difference between their feature vectors and a weighted sum of the absolute difference between their sensitive and target attributes,

-This ground metric allows for different transportation costs\footnote{As the Wasserstein distance comes from the field of optimal transport, the variables that control the relative importance of each feature when measuring distances are named transportation costs.}, \(\kappa\), for the sensitive attribute and the classification, allowing the modeller to select the level of trust in $s$ and $y$ by tuning \( \kappa_s\) and \(\kappa_y\), respectively.
-In this context, trust implies how confident we are in the similarities between the training data and the future data to which the algorithm will be applied to make predictions.
+This choice of ground metric allows for different transportation costs\footnote{As the Wasserstein distance comes from the field of optimal transport, the variables that control the relative importance of each feature when measuring distances are named transportation costs. }, \(\kappa_s\) and \(\kappa_y\), for the sensitive attribute and the assigned class, respectively.
+These parameters can be intuitively interpreted as regulating the relative trust placed in $s$ and $y$, respectively.
+In this context, this notion of relative trust serves as a conceptual proxy for the modeller's confidence in said observations.